Dreamed 1914/6/28 by Bishop Joseph Lanyi

 Whether we take Lanyi's dream as (1) his own perception of the future cast into a familiar form, as a letter, or (2) a message from the archduke's own dreaming mind as he foresees his death, both the dream and the dreamer seek only a mass for the souls of two friends who at 3:45 were still alive!

 Sally Rhine Feather's 2005 study of premonitions and predictive dreams, The Gift, makes it clear that such failure to act on premonitions is common, even when they're as explicit as this; but in the over 100 cases she found in which action was taken, it was usually effective: even disasters presented as fact can be changed--if one doesn't assume fate is fixed.
 This is not a new problem--all right, "phenomenon"--I admit my own culture, America, is prone to action.
 Over-prone, perhaps; but I do wish the bishop had tried to warn his friend.
-He might have failed; the archbishop might not have listened; or he and his wife might have avoided this attempt only to fall to another, or lived to see their world destroyed in the same Great War starting from some other flashpoint.
+He might have failed; the archbishop might not have listened; or he and his wife might have avoided one assassin only to fall to another, or lived to see their world destroyed in a Great War starting from another flashpoint.
 But maybe not.

 The bishop's attitude is not new: it goes back all the way to Greco-Roman ideas of graceful resignation to fate.
 Here's Achilles Tatius:

 It is a favorite device of the power above to whisper at night what the future holds--not that we may contrive a defense to forestall it (for no one can rise above fate) but that we may bear it more lightly when it comes.But he's wrong.
 A "defense to forestall fate" often works.
 And you won't know unless you try.

 The account of the dream and assassination is drawn from Robert Van de Castle's superb book "Our Dreaming Mind"; he in turn cites The Analysis of Dreams, 1958, by M. Boss.